Written by Michael VanDerLaan

 Tempo/Pace

-It’s important to develop all three of these skills so you do not drive yourself crazy on the greens.
+It’s important to develop these skills so you do not drive yourself crazy on the greens.
 You should be able to pinpoint when you hit exactly the putt you wanted to hit, but you mis-read the speed because, say, the putt was actually more downhill than it looked or felt.

 You should also be able to tell when you had the perfect speed and read, but mis-hit the ball.
 This way you will not go about working on the wrong things or making the wrong adjustments and you can become a very high-level lag putter with great distance control as you efficiently hone your skills over time.